Luneburg lens: Microwave antenna

+In modern millimeter wave and microwave systems, specialized microwave antenna equipment is often required.
+A custom-made Luneburg lens antenna can be designed to meet specific requirements, including different sizes, feeds, and operating frequencies.
 A Luneburg lens can be used as the basis of a high-gain radio antenna.

-This antenna is comparable to a dish antenna, but uses the lens rather than a parabolic reflector as the main focusing element.
+A Luneburg lens antenna is comparable to a parabolic dish antenna, but uses the lens rather than a parabolic reflector as the main focusing element.
 As with the dish antenna, a feed to the receiver or from the transmitter is placed at the focus, the feed typically consisting of a horn antenna.
 The phase centre of the feed horn must coincide with the point of focus, but since the phase centre is invariably somewhat inside the mouth of the horn, it cannot be brought right up against the surface of the lens.
 Consequently it is necessary to use a variety of Luneburg lens that focusses somewhat beyond its surface, rather than the classic lens with the focus lying on the surface.

-A Luneburg lens antenna offers a number of advantages over a parabolic dish.
+A Luneburg lens antenna offers a number of advantages over a parabolic dish antenna.
 Because the lens is spherically symmetric, the antenna can be steered by moving the feed around the lens, without having to bodily rotate the whole antenna.
 Again, because the lens is spherically symmetric, a single lens can be used with several feeds looking in widely different directions.
 In contrast, if multiple feeds are used with a parabolic reflector, all must be within a small angle of the optical axis to avoid suffering coma (a form of de-focussing).
 Apart from offset systems, dish antennas suffer from the feed and its supporting structure partially obscuring the main element (aperture blockage); in common with other refracting systems, the Luneburg lens antenna avoids this problem.

 A variation on the Luneburg lens antenna is the hemispherical Luneburg lens antenna or Luneburg reflector antenna.
 This uses just one hemisphere of a Luneburg lens, with the cut surface of the sphere resting on a reflecting metal ground plane.
 The arrangement halves the weight of the lens, and the ground plane provides a convenient means of support.
 However, the feed does partially obscure the lens when the angle of incidence on the reflector is less than about 45°.

+In 2015, U.S. wireless network operator AT&T used a new & high-capacity antenna called the "Giant Eyeball Antenna," a Luneburg lens antenna, at a music festival in Chicago.
+It helped a mass of attendees stay connected and share the most exciting moments without causing major network problems.
+The antenna is said to be so effective that it provided attendees with 10 times more capacity than a traditional single-beam antenna.
+The antenna is perfect for events like festivals or parades when people are roaming the grounds and not seated in one location.